-Trump to sign order preventing illegal immigrants from being counted in redrawing of voting districts
+Trump signs order to prevent illegal immigrants from being counted in redrawing of voting districts

-A White House official said that Trump will sign an Apportionment Memorandum on “Ensuring American Citizens Receive Proper Representation in Congress.”
+It comes as part of an ongoing push by the Trump administration to make sure that illegal immigrants are not included in the census

-President Trump on Tuesday will sign an executive order to prevent illegal immigrants from being counted for the purposes of re-drawing congressional districts after the 2020 census, Fox News is told.
+President Trump on Tuesday signed an executive order to prevent illegal immigrants from being counted for the purposes of re-drawing congressional districts after the 2020 census -- reheating a fiery debate from last year on if illegal immigrants should be counted in the census.

-A White House official said that Trump will sign an Apportionment Memorandum on “Ensuring American Citizens Receive Proper Representation in Congress.”

-The official said that it would clarify that those in the country illegally would not be included for the redrawing process -- known as apportionment -- of congressional districts after the census.
+"There used to be a time when you could proudly declare, 'I am a citizen of the United States.'
+But now, the radical left is trying to erase the existence of this concept and conceal the number of illegal aliens in our country," Trump said in a statement accompanying the apportionment memorandum on “Ensuring American Citizens Receive Proper Representation in Congress.”

+"This is all part of a broader left-wing effort to erode the rights of Americans citizens, and I will not stand for it," he said.

+The order says that for the purposes of reapportionment, "it is the policy of the United States to exclude from the apportionment base aliens who are not in a lawful immigration status...to the maximum extent feasible and consistent with the discretion delegated to the executive branch."

 Census counts are used to determine the allocation of seats in the House of Representatives, the number of electors in the Electoral College and hundreds of billion dollars of federal spending.

-“Excluding illegal aliens for the purpose of apportionment reflects a better understanding of our Constitution and democratic principles,” the official said.
+However, it is not clear how the administration would determine who was in the country illegally since the census currently does not either include a citizenship question, or the additional question about legal immigration status.

 It comes as part of an ongoing push by the Trump administration to make sure that illegal immigrants are not included in the census.
 The order will likely be subjected to a legal challenge from immigrant activist groups and others.